zhengcharlie8/EleNa-AI/README.md

     `<java.version>8</java.version>`
 `</properties>`
 3. In the `backend` directory, run `mvn spring-boot:run` to start the backend server.
-4. You can then navigate the to the server on the browser at `localhost:8080/<endpoint>` with the necessary endpoint and parameters for the specified endpoint.
+4. You can then navigate the to the server on the browser at `http://localhost:8080/<endpoint>` with the necessary endpoint and parameters for the specified endpoint.
+5. To test the endpoint, you can run an example query such as `http://localhost:8080/getRoute?startLat=39.636111&startLong=-105.044410&endLat=40.665955&endLong=-74.115622&type=car&max=false` which will return a JSON object with the route, elevation gain, and distance.